 A few things to take care of

-Don’t overdo it: Using emoji’s in your subject lines is pretty simple, a 12 year old could do it.
+Don’t overdo it: Using emoji’s in your subject lines is pretty simple, a 12-year-old could do it.
 This also makes it very simple for you go overboard with it.
 Use emoji’s succinctly and only where they are relevant.
-Too many of them in a single subject line can make your mails seem unprofessional and also trigger spam filters.
+Too many of them in a single subject line can make your emails seem unprofessional and also trigger spam filters.
 Using emoji’s where they are not relevant can be pretty detrimental to your open rates, dropping them by a significant percentage and can even lead to unsubscribes.